 Note: with few exceptions, the Reference Collection and bound periodicals are not available for loan.

-Students may borrow a maximum of five items per subject and a total of twenty five items on loan in their borrower’s account at any one time; faculty members may borrow a maximum of thirty-five items on loan at any one time; external members may borrow a maximum of five items per subject and a total of fifteen items on loan at any one time; adjunct faculty and part-time Instructors will be limited to borrowing a maximum of ten items per subject and no more than twenty-five items in total.
+Students may have a total of twenty five items on loan in their borrower’s account at any one time; faculty members may borrow a maximum of thirty-five items on loan at any one time; external members may have a total of fifteen items on loan at any one time; adjunct faculty and part-time Instructors may have up to twenty-five items in total.
 Library materials will be due prior to the end of the employment contract with Tyndale.
 All categories of borrowers are limited to having five biblical commentaries per book of the Bible in their account at one time.

 The library policy allows a maximum of two renewals per item if it is not requested by another person.
 After the two renewals, the item must be returned to the library.

 When renewing online outside of the library, it is the responsibility of the patrons to ensure that their renewals are done properly.
 If you have printer access, it is highly advisable that you do a print screen of your record of renewal(s) for use as proof if discrepancies with our library records occur at a later date.
 Overdue fines will incur if renewals are not done properly.

 All borrowed materials are subject to recall.
 Students and external members will have one week to return recalled library material prior to incurring fines.
 Faculty members will have possession of library materials for two weeks prior to recall.
 These latter members will be given one additional week to return recalled library materials prior to incurring fines.